 When information can be disclosed to staff and others, including the alleged perpetrator and parents/carers

-Whenever local authority children’s social care and/or the police are involved, the school/college will work in collaboration to ensure the best possible support and protection is provided for both the victim and the alleged perpetrator.
+Whenever local authority children’s social care and/or the police are involved, the school will work in collaboration to ensure the best possible support and protection is provided for both the victim and the alleged perpetrator.

 All reports of child-on-child abuse (including sexual harassment and/or sexual violence) will be recorded in the child’s safeguarding/child protection file.
 This will include all decision making, risk and needs assessment and plans recorded in writing as outlined in Section 6.